 Do Your Thing Coffee

-Open for five years and counting, Do Your Thing Coffee offers housemade sourdough toast with various toppings.
+Open for five years, Do Your Thing Coffee offers homemade sourdough toasts with various toppings.

-Choosing one of their drink specials wasn't any easier.
+Choosing one of the drink specials at this coffee shop wasn't easier.
 The horchata latte, honey spice latte, and Oaxacan coffee all sounded divine.